lulab/Ribowave/README.md

 #### Output files:

-*$out_dir/$header.mx* 			: the combined information of all ORFs including chi-square P-value information and coverage information
+$header.mx 			: the combined information of all ORFs including chi-square P-value information and coverage information

+`result/ATG` directory, including :
-*$out_dir/result/ATG/$header.95%.mx* 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.05
+$header.95%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.05

-*$out_dir/result/ATG/$header.99%.mx* 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.01
+$header.99%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.01

-*$out_dir/result/ATG/$header.95.ORF_category* : annotate ORFs in $header.95%.mx by the relative position of the annotated ORF and customize the output
+$header.95.ORF_category : annotate ORFs in $header.95%.mx by the relative position of the annotated ORF and customize the output

-*$out_dir/result/ATG/$header.99.ORF_category* : annotate ORFs in $header.99%.mx by the relative position of the annotated ORF and customize the output
+$header.99.ORF_category : annotate ORFs in $header.99%.mx by the relative position of the annotated ORF and customize the output